 When is the next major Comprehensive Plan update?

-In 2022, the City will begin the next major Growth Management Act periodic update of the Comprehensive Plan with a completion date of June 2024.
+In 2022-2024 the City is conducting a major update of the Comprehensive Plan with a completion date of June 2024.
 Over the next two years the City will conduct a robust community engagement process to update the Plan.
-Stay tuned for more information about this process or contact Janice Swenson at firstname.lastname@example.org or 425-587-3257.
-See the Washington State Department of Commerce website for Comprehensive Plan update requirements.
+For more information about this process visit the Kirkland 2044 Comprehensive Plan update project webpage or contact Janice Swenson at email@example.com or 425-587-3257.

 Why is the Comprehensive Plan important to me?